 To comply with the Florida State Board of Governors Regulation BOG 6.009, F-1, F-2, J-1, J-2 visa status students must have a health insurance policy that meets certain criteria.
 The University of North Florida (UNF) has a policy available that includes benefits that meet the Florida State Board of Governors Regulation.
 International students also have the option to purchase an alternate policy, as long as the policy meets the Florida State Board of Governors Regulation BOG 6.009 guidelines.

 Information on this plan can be found on the Medical Compliance Website http://www.unf.edu/shs/Immunization.aspx.

-In order to apply for alternate insurance, students must submit an International Student Health Insurance Compliance Form.
+In order to apply for alternate insurance (Option 2), students must submit an International Student Health Insurance Compliance Form.
 This form must be completed by both the student and their insurance company.
 This form can be obtained online at http://www.unf.edu/shs/Immunization.aspx, as well as in the student's myWings account.

 This form may be submitted as early as you wish.
 However, all alternate insurance coverage must be for the entire semester (or beyond).
 This form must be submitted and approved prior to registration for the upcoming semester.